Australia's 25th Governor-General, Dame Quentin Bryce, discusses her childhood, career paths and her portrait by Michael Zavros.

-Commissioned with funds provided by Tim Fairfax AC 2016
+This video was produced with funds donated by Tim Fairfax AC.

 - When I was about 16, I was pretty clear about what I wanted to do, it was a pretty bold, enormous ambition; 'to change the world'.
 The altruism that one has at that age, I see it in young ones that I talk to now.
 I'd always had in the back of my mind doing law, but you know, when I was talking about it at 16 in my last year at school, people said to me, women don't do that, you can't do that.
 Anyway, in my third year, I changed into arts law.
 So I am often asked the question about what motivated me to make the choices that I did.
 It was very much about the times and the opportunities, the advantages of having parents who were committed to our having careers, having independence as well as a family life.
 I am very conscious of the debt of gratitude I owe to my parents, really for their focus on our education.
 How lucky we were as a family of girls in the 40's to have a mother and father whose top priority was giving us the best education they possibly could.
 And I had some role models.
 I remember I used to have this photograph of one of the first women judges in England, Rose Heilbron.
 It was all sort of cut out and stuck up, sticky taped in my school Bible.
 I remember the first girl I knew to go to University and to do science, that was a big thing.
 Most women were in a very narrow range of occupations and you became conscious of that, leaving school looking at what girls were going to do.